hnakamur/pdns-server-deb/docs/markdown/recursor/stats.md

 Also note that unauthorized-tcp and unauthorized-udp packets do not end up in the 'questions' count.

-Every half our or so, the recursor outputs a line with statistics.
+Every half hour or so, the recursor outputs a line with statistics.
 More infrastructure is planned so as to allow for Cricket or MRTG graphs.
 To force the output of statistics, send the process a SIGUSR1.
 A line of statistics looks like this: